LASP-Libera/libera_utils/doc/spice.md

-# Usage of SPICE in Libera SDP
+# Usage of SPICE

+Fun fact: SPICE stands for "Spacecraft Planet Instrument C-matrix Events," which were the original primary concerns of those developing the library.

 ## Static Kernels Generated at Libera SDC